Adisoemarmo International Airport: Facilities and development

 There are plans to extend the runway from its current length of 2,600 meters to 3,000 meters to accommodate larger aircraft such as the Boeing 777.
 The extension is planned to be built on a 43-hectare plot of land.
-Although it was originally expected to be completed by 2020, the project has yet to materialize.
+This would enable the airport to operate direct flights to Jeddah, Saudi Arabia, for Hajj pilgrims.
+Although it was originally expected to be completed by 2020, the project has yet to materialize due to the COVID-19 pandemic.

+The Ministry of Transportation plans to develop Adi Soemarmo Airport into an aerocity.
+As part of this initiative, various zones will be established within the airport city and integrated through transit-oriented development (TOD) along the railway and toll road corridors.
+In addition, to support airline operations, the airport—having undergone significant expansion as a hub—will also be developed into a maintenance, repair, and overhaul (MRO) center, as well as a base for aircraft overnight parking (RON).